Meliox/FTPauto/README.md

 bash install.sh install
 ```

-Follow the instructions and now you're ready to use FTPauto!
-Go to [configuration](https://github.com/Meliox/FTPauto#configuration)
+Follow the instructions to set up a user and then you're ready to use FTPauto!
+If you skipped user setup or need help go to [configuration](https://github.com/Meliox/FTPauto#configuration) to set up a user.

 ### Get svn
 Alternatively, you can get it from Github (This version may contain unfinished features and be ustable).